ctottinger/Fourth-and-Forever/readme.md

 ## Consolation Bracket

-The consolation bracket will mimic the playoff bracket, featuring the 7th through 12th seeds.
-Seeding for the consolation bracket will be determined based on the overall record, with total Points For (PF) used as the tiebreaker if necessary.
-Unlike the playoff bracket, conference or division standings will not factor into the seeding process.
-The exact format of this bracket will be up to the Sleeper app ultimately.

-The consolation bracket exists purely for fun and will not have any impact on the draft order for the following season.
-It is intended to keep teams engaged while the championship bracket plays out.
+I'm not familiar with how Sleeper handles consolation brackets, but there will be one if it allows.
+This bracket is purely for fun and bragging rights, so the rankings and format of it is irrelevant.
+This bracket will not have any impact on the draft order for the next season.

 ___